 If you’ve wondered why Arc’teryx products are so expensive, you are definitely not alone.
 I’ve never hesitated to pay for high-quality outdoor clothing and equipment, but shelling out over $700 for a rain shell seems like a lot of money.

 In an era where expensive brands come and go as quickly as a flash, It appears that Arc’teryx grows more popular each year.
-Tucked away in North Vancouver, Arc’teryx, that high-end brand with an unusual, fossil-inspired logo, has been a staple among outdoor enthusiasts for over two decades now.
+Tucked away in North Vancouver, Arc’teryx, is a high-end brand with an unusual fossil-inspired logo that has been a staple among outdoor enthusiasts for over two decades.

 Yet, I can’t really say that Arc’teryx is overpriced.
 Let’s see what makes Arc’teryx a coveted high-end outdoor brand.